 7. 12:00 PM: College Hill

-At midday, head to the next stop on your Providence itinerary, beautiful College Hill.
+At midday, head to the next stop on your 2 day in Providence itinerary, beautiful College Hill.
 This is Providence’s showcase neighborhood.
 Its name comes from being home to Brown University and the Rhode Island School of Design.

 College Hill is an amazing example of historic preservation.
 It’s one of the country’s finest urban strolling areas.
 You’ll find pristine mansions and period gas lamps.